stevenhenderson/steven-dawn-cli3/README.md

 #### Setup

 With Node installed and configured, let's install Gulp locally, and download the plugins we need.
 This is a really straight forward process.
-Firstly, access the dev folder within your terminal.
+Firstly, access the dev folder (usually `dev` or `src` folder within root of project directory) within your terminal.
 From there, run the `npm install` terminal command to download all the gulp plugins needed.

 #### Usage